mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 ## Discussions and Future Works

+Hardware availability has become a pressing issue in the age of generative AI.
+ML compilation can help alleviate this issue by bringing high-performance universal deployment across hardware backends.
-**ML compilation (MLC) solves hardware scarcity.** Hardware availability has become a pressing issue in the age of generative AI.
-Our study reveals that AMD GPUs, with adept software support from MLC techniques, can rival CUDA-level performance for low-latency LLM inference at more friendly FLOPs-per-dollar.
-With the set of evidence so far, we believe that with the right price and availability, AMD GPUs can start to be effective for LLM inference.
+Our study shows that, with the right price and availability, AMD GPUs can start to be useful for LLM inference scenarios.

-**Generalizable performance across cloud- and consumer-class, NVIDIA and AMD GPUs.** Furthermore, as a universal deployment technique, MLC provides performant backends for CUDA, ROCm, Vulkan, Metal, Vulkan, and OpenCL.
-Although this study focuses on consumer-grade GPUs, we observe that optimizations for one GPU model usually can be generalizable, for example, from RTX 4090 to A100 and A10g, from RTX 3090Ti to RX 7900 XTX.
-We are confident that this generalization happens universally, and will update our study once we have access to more cloud and consumer-class GPUs.
+Our study focuses on consumer-grade GPUs as of now.
+We want to remark that when using an MLC-based approach, optimizations for consumer GPU models usually can be generalizable to cloud GPUs (e.g. from RTX 4090 to A100 and A10g) on this task.
+We will also update our study once we have access to more GPUs.

-**Ongoing efforts.** This post is part of the ongoing effort that brings high-performance universal deployment via MLC.
+This post is part of the ongoing effort that brings high-performance universal deployment via MLC.
 We are also actively working on several areas that can generalize our study.
 - Enable batching and multi-GPU support;
 - Integration with PyTorch ecosystem;
 - Empowering more quantization and model architectures;
 - Bringing in more automatic optimizations on more hardware backends.

 ## Links